List on Bids44 →

 Essential Checks

-1. Check RC details on Parivahan app.
-Verify the owner’s name, registration date, fuel type, and insurance status.
-This confirms the legal standing of the vehicle.
+1. Check RC Details on Parivahan App: Verify the owner’s name, registration date, and current insurance status.
+This confirms legitimate ownership and vehicle details.

-2. Match chassis number.
-Physically locate the chassis number (usually under the bonnet, on a doorframe sticker, or etched on the floor near the driver’s seat) and ensure it matches the RC book.
+2. Match Chassis & Engine Numbers: Locate the chassis number (usually under the bonnet, on a door frame sticker, or stamped on the firewall) and the engine number.
+Ensure they exactly match the RC book and Parivahan app records.

-5. Inspect all four tyres.
-Check for uneven wear, which can point to alignment problems or suspension damage.
-Also, look for the manufacturing date code on the sidewall.
+5. Tyre Condition: Inspect all four tyres for uneven wear, which can signal alignment problems or accident damage.
+Check the tyre manufacturing date code to gauge their age.

-6. Open the bonnet.
-Look for any signs of oil leaks, check the coolant level, assess the battery’s age (date sticker), and inspect the condition of belts and hoses for cracks.
+6. Under the Bonnet: Look for any signs of oil leaks around the engine, check the coolant level and colour, inspect the battery age, and examine belt conditions for cracks or fraying.

-7. Test the AC system.
-Turn the AC on max for at least 5 minutes.
+7. Test AC: Turn the AC on maximum for at least 5 minutes.
 It should cool quickly and effectively.
-Weak cooling suggests a compressor issue or low gas, a repair that can cost ₹5,000-₹15,000.
+Weak cooling suggests a compressor issue or low gas, which can be a ₹5,000-₹15,000 repair.

-11. Inspect the undercarriage.
-Use a flashlight to check for rust, especially around wheel arches, exhaust, and floor pans.
-Look for signs of major oil leaks from the engine or transmission.
+11. Undercarriage Inspection: Look underneath the car for excessive rust, especially in wheel arches, exhaust, and floor pans.
+Check for any signs of major fluid leaks.

 Insider Checks